top of page

 Details of our branch events are listed in the Events Diary.

-• Planning issues discussed :The massive development of the former ITV Centre, South Bank, which we opposed as did Lambeth Council, then went to a Planning Inspector then to the Secretary of State, who gave approval.
+• Planning issues discussed :The massive development of the former ITV Studios, South Bank, which we opposed as did Lambeth Council, then went to a Planning Inspector then to the Secretary of State under the last governments, who gave approval.

 • There are some vacant places for River Wardens – further information from the Chairman.